tatp22/linformer-pytorch/README.md

 * In practice, I found that the memory and time requirements are more on the order of O(nkd), with n=`input_size`, k=`dim_k`, and d=`dim_d`.

 ## Future work
-* Run some benchmark tests to see what the performance is
+* Run some benchmark tests to see what the performance is (Doing that now)
+* Complete the `LinformerEncDec` class
-* Instead of matrix multiplication to bring the dimensions down to k (With EKW and FVW), try to do convolution, as mentioned in the paper, with a stride length and kernel size of n/k.
+* ~~Instead of matrix multiplication to bring the dimensions down to k (With EKW and FVW), try to do convolution, as mentioned in the paper, with a stride length and kernel size of n/k.~~

 ## Disclaimer
 This is the first time that I am reproducing a result from a paper, so some things may be wrong.
 If you see a problem, please open up an issue, and I will attempt to work on it.